bradleye1228/data-science-portfolio-public/APP_WALKTHROUGH.md

 ## 1).
 Missing Data

-Given the structured missingness pattern, deletion-based approaches were considered inappropriate. **k-Nearest Neighbours (k-NN) imputation with k=5** was selected as the most appropriate preprocessing strategy.
+Given the structured missingness pattern, deletion-based approaches were considered inappropriate. **k-Nearest Neighbours (k-NN) imputation with k=5** was selected as the most appropriate initial preprocessing strategy.

 ## 2).
 Outliers